lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Containerized Execution.md

 ### Using docker build and docker run

 Suppose your LF source file is `Foo.lf`.
 When you run `lfc` or use the IDE to generate code, a file called `Foo.Dockerfile` will appear in the `src_gen/Foo` directory.
-You can use this file to build a Docker image as follows.
+See [Structure of an LF project](/docs/handbook/a-first-reactor#structure-of-an-lf-project) for details on the different directories of a Lingua Franca project.
+You can use this Dockerfile to build a Docker image as follows.
 First, navigate into the directory where `Foo.Dockerfile` is located.
 Then issue the command:

 ```
    docker build -t foo -f Foo.Dockerfile .